cloud-66-internal/help.cloud66.com/_includes/how-to-guides/deployment/env-vars.md

 - **Environment variables are not escaped**

-However, they are always wrapped in double quotes (eg.
+However, they are always wrapped in double quotes (e.g.
 "ENV_VAR"
 ) so you can use them with multi-line variables like SSH keys.
 - **Some environment variables cannot be modified**